sahil121-12/aws-organizations-backup/README.md

   2. By using this tool, users can gain insights into the changes made within their accounts and track important information.
 The backup process ensures that        important data is preserved, allowing for easy reference and analysis.

-  3. In summary, AWS Organizations Backup simplifies the process of capturing and storing vital details about AWS accounts, providing users with a comprehensive      view of their account configuration and changes over time.
+  3. In summary, AWS Organizations Backup simplifies the process of capturing and storing vital details about AWS accounts,Servies that are enabled and policy      type that is enabled in AWS organizations , Providing users with a comprehensive  view of their account configuration and changes over time.

 ## Permissions Required

 To successfully execute the scripts and access the necessary resources, the following AWS Identity and Access Management (IAM) permissions should be assigned to the user or role executing the project:

 Ensure that the user or role executing the scripts has the appropriate permissions assigned to successfully interact with the AWS Organizations service and access the required resources.

 You have two options for granting the necessary permissions: